 b Current distortions that result in a dc offset, e.g., half-wave converters, are not allowed.

-c All power generation eqipment is limited to these values of current distortion, regarless of actual ISC/IL.
+c All power generation equipment is limited to these values of current distortion, regardless of actual ISC/IL.

 where